Funerary art in Puritan New England: Attitude towards death

-Although modern western culture tends to avoid the reality of the disposal of its dead, in puritan society it was a common fact of life.
+Although modern Western culture tends to avoid the reality of the disposal of its dead, in Puritan society, it was a common fact of life.
 Thus, their art reflects a pragmatic approach, embracing realistic imagery that evokes human decay into skulls and bones.
 Their use of simplistic, line-drawn imagery was a deliberate rejection of Catholic iconography, a choice also reflected in the design of their churches, portrait paintings and stained glass.
 However, in a society that largely rejected visual art as idolatry, images created for funeral rites and headstones themselves were among the few artworks most people in this period would be exposed to.

 Puritan grave art reflects a deliberate move away from the European High Baroque type.
-Because its first-generation craftsmen developed their craft isolated in the new world, as self-taught, their works can be described as folk style, expressed in a vernacular style.
-In this, their output reflects a general move towards a more vernacular and direct mode of expression, but practically, the style allowed the production of a far greater number of stylized headstones by removing the need for the carvers having deep workshop experience.
+Because its first-generation craftsmen developed their craft in isolation in the new world, as self-taught, their works can be described as folk art, expressed in a vernacular style.
+In this, their output reflects a general move towards a more vernacular and direct mode of expression, but practically the style allowed the production of a far greater number of stylized headstones by removing the need for the carvers having deep workshop experience.
 Although the New England style was heavily influenced by contemporary or slightly earlier trends in rural England and Scotland, this was more in terms of iconography and symbols than style.
 New England art of the time avoided Biblical allegories and depictions of the Christian cross.